Temporary ice rink to be constructed in Cape Elizabeth

 “In year two, we will have a significant amount of public skate time,” Furt said.
 “There will be allocated times for all of the school (hockey) teams, adult pickup hockey, and other programming so we don’t have figure skaters trying to skate between pucks.”

-The Cape Community Arena Group has an anonymous backer who is willing to fund the arena project, estimated to cost $5 million.
+The Cape Community Arena Group has an anonymous backer who will fund part of the arena project, estimated to cost $5 million.
 Construction on that project is planned to begin in 2024.
-The anonymous donor is also helping fund the temporary rink this winter.
+The anonymous donor is funding the temporary rink this winter.

 “We have an anonymous backer who is really making this winter possible,” Furt said.
 “Our all-volunteer group is just incredibly grateful.”